Have you ever wondered what those fancy words mean on your bag of coffee?

 If you taste enough coffee, you will start to understand the importance of drinking a single-origin over a blend.

-I have been drinking coffee for quite a while, and I prefer drinking coffee from Costa Rica.
+I have been drinking coffee for quite some time, and I prefer it from Costa Rica.

-Coffee from Costa Rica has a nice balanced flavor profile which I really like.
-Once you start exploring the world of coffee more and more, you will definitely get a favorite too.
+Coffee from Costa Rica has a nice, balanced flavor profile, which I really like.
+As you dive deeper into the world of coffee, you will undoubtedly find a favorite too.

 Conclusion

-In this article, I have answered a few questions I had when first starting to discover the world of coffee.
+In this article, I have addressed a few questions I had when first exploring the world of coffee.

-I’ve explained to you which kinds of coffee beans are out there and how the process and the altitude of the coffee can change the way your cup of coffee turns out.
+I've explained to you the various types of coffee beans available and how the processing and altitude of the coffee can affect the final outcome of your cup.

 Down below, I've listed a few articles that might be of interest to you: